Overview

 In practice, the streams typically differed by roughly 2–10 seconds.
 Participants did not appear to find this particularly disruptive, and we eventually implemented simple mechanisms to reset the clients and clear their buffers to bring the streams back into rough alignment.

-More importantly, this iteration reinforced a key design insight: perfect synchronization was far less important than the experience of hearing the same music across homes.
+More importantly, this iteration reinforced a key design insight: perfect synchronization was less important than whether the experience still felt synchronous enough to support hearing the same music across homes together.
 Even with small temporal differences, participants still experienced the system as a shared musical environment connecting the two households.

 Prototype 3 — Giving Children Agency